 - Disinfect your home shower with a dilute bleach solution (1:9, bleach:water) during the "treatment" period

 Dr. Bailey's Athlete's Foot Fungus Tips: Prevention

-- Daily, wash your feet and between your toes.
-Use an exfoliating cloth such as Dr. Bailey's favorite: Salux Wash Cloth to assist in removing excess dead skin cells that may harbor athlete's foot fungus
+- Every day, wash your feet and between your toes.
+Use an exfoliating cloth such as Dr. Bailey's favorite: Salux Wash Cloth to assist in removing excess dead skin cells that may harbor athlete's foot fungus.

-- Throughly dry between your toes to eliminate moist environment for fungal growth.
+- Thoroughly dry between your toes to eliminate moist environment for fungal growth.
 Consider use a blow dryer if highly susceptible.